Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Methods

 with the Zak-phase $\alpha$.
-As it was pointed out in the main text, we use the instantaneous value of $CS_1(t)$ to characterize the topological state of the system by substituting the effective Bloch band with its time-evolved value $\ket{\phi_k(t)}$.
+For $t>0$, we use the instantaneous value of $\mathrm{CS}_1(t)$ to characterize the topological state of the system ~\cite{zak_1989,ryu_2010,budich_2013,mcginley_2018,rahul_2019} by substituting the effective Bloch band with its time-evolved value $\ket{\phi_k(t)}$.

-Although the post-quench system is not classified as BDI and $\nu_{BDI}$ cannot accurately track its topological state, the time-dependence of $CS_1(t)$ carries information about the dynamics of the pseudospin texture.
-For illustration, we work out its value for the quench we already mentioned in the previous subsection, which leads to \cref{eq:psSpinVecEx}.
-We are interested in the case when the post-quench chemical potential $W$ is much larger than any other energy scales: this can also give us a hint on the dynamics in the large disorder limit, since in that case the on-site potential dominates over the hopping at every point of the chain.
-Following the main steps after substituting into the expression \cref{equ:nuBDI}:
+Although the postquench system can no longer be classified as BDI, and hence $\nu_\mathrm{BDI}$ cannot accurately track its topological state, the time-dependence of $\mathrm{CS}_1(t)$ still carries information about the dynamics of the pseudospin texture.
+For illustration, let us consider its value for the quench already mentioned in the previous subsection, resulting in \cref{eq:psSpinVecEx}.
+We are interested in the case when the postquench chemical potential $\mu$ is much larger than any other energy scales: this can also give us a hint regarding the dynamics in the large disorder limit, since in that case the on-site potential dominates over the hopping at every point of the chain.
+After substituting into the expression, \cref{equ:nuBDI}, we have:

-where we set $J=\Delta$ for brevity, but the derivation can be done in the general case as well.
-The value of $CS_1$ oscillates between $\pm\frac{1}{2}$, with frequency $2W$: in agreement with the case depicted in \cref{fig:chern_simons}~{(e)} of the main text.
-This simple exercise also explains qualitatively, why the starting time $\overline{t}_\text{osc}$ of the $CS_1$ oscillation is inversely proportional to the disorder strength $W$.
+where we have chosen to set $J=\Delta$ for brevity, though the derivation can also be performed in the general case.
+The value of $\mathrm{CS}_1$ oscillates between $\pm\frac{1}{2}$, with frequency $2\mu$.
+This simple exercise also explains, qualitatively, why the onset time $\overline{t}_\text{osc}$ of the $\mathrm{CS}_1$ oscillation is inversely proportional to the disorder strength $W$ --- at least in the large disorder case, when we can assume that the dominant dynamical timescale is set by $W\gg J,\Delta$.